Tenclea/Easy-GTN/README.md

-# EZ Guess The Number
+# Easy Guess The Number

 A quick Discord selfbot I made that automatically plays Guess The Number (GTN) games.